U.S. Department of State Seal

 Islamic Republic of Afghanistan

-Do not travel to Afghanistan due to terrorism, risk of wrongful detention, kidnapping and crime.
+Do not travel to Afghanistan due to terrorism, risk of wrongful detention, civil unrest, kidnapping and crime.

-Do not travel to Afghanistan due to terrorism, risk of wrongful detention, kidnapping and crime.
+Do not travel to Afghanistan due to terrorism, risk of wrongful detention, civil unrest, kidnapping and crime.

-Multiple terrorist groups are active in country and U.S. citizens are targets of kidnapping and wrongful detentions.
-The Department has assessed that there is a risk of wrongful detention of U.S. citizens by the Taliban.
+Multiple terrorist groups are active in country and U.S. citizens are targets of kidnapping and hostage-taking.
 The Taliban have harassed and detained aid and humanitarian workers.
 The activities of foreigners may be viewed with suspicion, and reasons for detention may be unclear.
 Even if you are registered with the appropriate authorities to conduct business, the risk of detention is high.

+The Department has determined there is a risk of wrongful detention of U.S. nationals in Afghanistan.
 The Taliban do not regularly permit the United States to conduct welfare checks on U.S. citizens in detention, including by phone.
-Detention can be lengthy and while in detention, U.S. citizens have limited or no access to medical attention and may be subject to physical abuse.
+Detention can be lengthy.
+While in detention, U.S. citizens have limited or no access to medical attention and may be subject to physical abuse.
+The Taliban may not recognize your U.S. citizenship if you are a dual Afghan-U.S. citizen or have a claim to Afghan citizenship, which further limits our ability to assist.

 U.S. citizens who are in Afghanistan are urged to depart immediately via commercial means if possible.
 U.S. citizens who are seeking U.S. government assistance to depart should email complete biographic details and contact information (email and phone number), as well as U.S. passport number, to AfghanistanACS@state.gov.